sauterto/clim_env_hydro/_sources/docs/installation.md

 ---
 The download button for notebooks
 ```
-The CMS of Humboldt-Universität zu Berlin has set up a Jupyter -Hub that can be
+The CMS of Humboldt-Universität zu Berlin has set up a Jupyter-Hub that can be
 accessed via your HU account.
 The server can be reached
 [here](https://jupyterhub.cms.hu-berlin.de).
 To use the notebook, you must
-first download it to your computer.
+first download the .ipynb file to your computer.
 To do this, use the download button in the
 top menu (see {numref}`notebook_button`).
 Then you can upload the notebook to the local directory on the
 Jupyter Hub server.